-Washington Ranked Top 3 for UFO Sightings! [video & photo gallery] | The New WARM 106.9
+Washington Ranked Top 3 for UFO Sightings! - WARM 106.9

 And then there are the crop circles…

-And, BURIEN does do an annual UFO Festival called BUFO: (see below)
+And, BURIEN does do an annual UFO Festival called BUFO: (Cancelled this year but see below)

 Here are the most often reported types of UFOs: